-- Is the child/youth's development as expected? - Has the child/youth been screened for any developmental problems? - How does the child/youth's developmental delays impact their functioning?
+- Is the child/youth's development as expected according to developmental milestones? - Has the child/youth been screened for any developmental diagnoses or delays in meeting developmental milestones ? - How does the child/youth's developmental delays impact their functioning?
 In what areas?

-- No evidence of any needs; no need for action.
-No evidence of developmental delays, and/or child/youth has no identified developmental problems, intellectual disability, autism spectrum disorder, or other neurodevelopmental disorders. - 1 Identified need that requires monitoring, watchful waiting, or preventive action based on history, suspicion, or disagreement. - There are concerns about possible developmental delay(s) in one or more areas of functioning and/or there is an identified condition that can be associated with developmental delays including autism spectrum disorder, cerebral palsy, learning disorder, etc. Mild deficits in adaptive functioning may also be indicated.
-(If available, FSIQ 55-80.) - 2 Need is interfering with functioning.
-Action is required to ensure that the identified need is addressed. - Child/youth has moderate developmental delays (e.g., motor, social, speech/communication) and/or moderate Intellectual Disability/Intellectual Disability Disorder.
-(If available, FSIQ 35-55.) - Need is dangerous or disabling; requires immediate and/or intensive action.
+No evidence of developmental delays, and/or child/youth has no identified developmental problems, intellectual disability, autism spectrum disorder, or other neurodevelopmental disorders.

+1 Identified need that requires monitoring, watchful waiting, or preventive action based on history, suspicion, or disagreement.

+There are concerns about possible developmental delay(s) in one or more areas of functioning and/or there is an identified condition that can be associated with developmental delays including autism spectrum disorder, cerebral palsy, learning disorder, etc. Mild deficits in adaptive functioning may also be indicated.
+(If available, FSIQ 55-80.)

+2 Need is interfering with functioning.
+Action is required to ensure that the identified need is addressed.

+Child/youth has moderate developmental delays (e.g., motor, social, speech/communication) and/or moderate Intellectual Disability/Intellectual Disability Disorder.
+(If available, FSIQ 35-55.)

+3 Need is dangerous or disabling; requires immediate and/or intensive action.
 Child/youth has severe to profound developmental delays, to profound intellectual disability (if available, FSIQ less than 40) and/or autism spectrum disorder with marked to profound deficits in adaptive functioning in one or more areas: communication, social participation, and independent living across multiple environments.

-\A rating of '1,' '2,' or '3' on this item triggers the completion of the [B] Developmental Needs Module.
+A rating of '1,' '2,' or '3' on this item triggers the completion of the [B] Developmental Needs Module.